Table of Contents

 introduced to it in the section called “Sequencing”.
 It's often

-referred to as “bind”, as it binds two adjacent
+referred to as “bind”, as it binds the result of

 little unfortunate.
 That name is widely used in imperative